 Uber paid 20-year-old Florida man to keep data breach secret: Sources

-Uber made the payment last year through a programme designed to reward security researchers who report flaws in a company's software, these people said.
-Uber's bug bounty service - as such a programme is known in the industry - is hosted by a company called HackerOne, which offers its platform to a number of tech companies.
+Uber made the payment last year through a program designed to reward security researchers who report flaws in a company's software, these people said.
+Uber's bug bounty service - as such a program is known in the industry - is hosted by a company called HackerOne, which offers its platform to a number of tech companies.

 Reuters was unable to establish the identity of the hacker or another person who sources said helped him.
 Uber spokesman Matt Kallman declined to comment on the matter.